0xPolygon/polygon-edge-docs/docs/how-tos/howto-bridge-assets/setup-relayer.md

 In this section, you will start a relayer to exchange data between 2 chains.

-First, you will get the codes from the repository, build the codes.
+First, we need to clone and build the ChainBridge repository.

 ```bash
 $ git clone https://github.com/ChainSafe/ChainBridge.git